Table of contents

 And unfortunately, this problem is often outside your control, especially if the service just rolled out new protections.
 In those cases, it may take a software update from Audials to restore functionality.

 If Audials crashes on startup or displays messages like “missing DLL”, “WebView2 runtime not found”, or “The program can’t start because...dll is missing”, you’re likely missing a system dependency.
-This often happens after a fresh Windows install or when updating from an older Audials version.
+This issue commonly occurs following a fresh Windows installation or an update from an older version of Audials.

 Download and install the latest Microsoft Visual C++ 2015–2022 Redistributable (x64) from Microsoft's official site.
 This resolves most DLL-related errors instantly.

 Audials One 2025 uses WebView2 to display streaming interfaces.
-If it's missing, install it from Microsoft's WebView2 download page.
-Once installed, restart your PC and try again.
+If it’s missing, grab it from Microsoft’s WebView2 download page.
+Once you’ve installed it, restart your PC and give it another go.

 Quick Tip: Audials Account Login Issues

-If you're being asked to log in to Audials and the credentials aren't working, don't panic.
+If Audials suddenly wants you to log in and your credentials aren’t working—don’t freak out.
+It happens.
 In most cases, login is only required for license activation, updates, or cloud syncing.

 Here’s what to check: